 Hiring a nanny is not only about finding someone reliable to care for your kid, but it also comes with legal and financial rules and responsibilities.
 According to the IRS (Internal Revenue Service), most nannies are counted as household employees, not independent contractors or self-employed.
+With a Nanny pay stub template, you can easily create paystubs for your business.

 In simple terms, nannies are caretakers of your kids and have professional experience on a long-term basis.
 Usually, nannies care for kids for a set number of hours, or they live with families too.
+If you need a reliable pay stub generator for your business, you can check out our tool.

 What Is Nanny Tax?